Department of Management and Entrepreneurship

-Students in the entrepreneurship major are eligible for scholarship funding by applying for such funding via the department by completing the application form and submitting to Financial Aid.
-Selection is made in early fall and awards done soon afterwards.
+Students in the entrepreneurship major are eligible for scholarship funding by applying for such funding via the department by completing the application form and submitting it to Financial Aid.
+Selection is made in early fall and awards done soon afterward.
 Interested students should contact the department chair for more information.

 The Female Entrepreneurs’ Alliance (FEA) is organized through the academic department and supported in this outreach activity by staff at the Rothman Institute.
 Each spring the FEA selects one female entrepreneur in New Jersey to receive the honor of being named the female entrepreneur of the year.
 In addition, the department faculty facilitates the outreach work of the FEA by delivering seminars focused on business development at the Florham campus – this is done in conjunction with the New Jersey Association of Women Business Owners (NJAWBO).